AccelByte/extend-event-handler-csharp/README.md

 ## Overview

 This repository provides a project template for an `Extend Event Handler` app written in `C#`.
-It includes an example to handle AGS `userLoggedIn` event and grant an item to the user.
+It includes examples to handle AGS `userLoggedIn` and `userThirdPartyLoggedIn` events and grant an in-game item to the user.
 Additionally, it comes with built-in instrumentation for observability, ensuring that metrics, traces, and logs are available upon deployment.

 You can clone this repository to begin developing your own `Extend Event Handler`